 - Selecting and zooming to features is not supported in tables displayed on the Data tab of the item page.

-- In Map Viewer, tables display the same attribute fields and formatting that are configured in pop-ups.
+- In Map Viewer Classic, tables display the same attribute fields and formatting that are configured in pop-ups.
 You can change a field name by editing the field alias in the Configure Attributes window of Pop-up Properties.
-If you make updates to the pop-up configuration while the table is open, you'll need to hide and show the table to see the updates.
+If you make updates to the pop-up configuration while the table is open, you must hide and show the table to see the updates.

-- In Map Viewer, if you select multiple records to zoom to, the map zooms to the extent of all the features.
+- In Map Viewer Classic, if you select multiple records to zoom to, the map zooms to the extent of all the features.
 You may not see all the features if the extent of all the selected features is outside the visible scale range of the layer.

-- In Map Viewer, if you've selected a record in the table and open a pop-up in the map, you'll clear the selection in the table.
+- In Map Viewer Classic, if you've selected a record in the table and open a pop-up in the map, you'll clear the selection in the table.

-- In Map Viewer, if the layer is hidden in the map, you cannot zoom to a selection.
+- In Map Viewer Classic, if the layer is hidden in the map, you cannot zoom to a selection.

-- The attribute table for layers in a time-enabled map will always show all records, not just those that the map is showing on the screen at a given time.
+- The attribute table for layers in a time-enabled map always shows all records, not just those that the map is showing on the screen at a given time.